diversity and inclusion

 1. Education

-Here’s how you can educate your team about your DEI initiatives:
+Here’s how you can educate your team about the importance of diversity, equity, and inclusion at work:

 • Start DEI training programs for all employees.
 These programs should cover topics such as unconscious bias, cultural competency, and the importance of diversity.